megaboi2005/Minecraft-Redone/README.md

 3) edit instance and add minecraft.zip in releases to the jar

 # I am too lazy for that
-then go to releases and get the instance in multimcinstance.zip
+then go to the source and download multimcinstance.zip and upload as an instance